IBM/ibm-cloud-sdk-common/README.md

 // Construct the service client. myService, err := exampleservicev1.NewExampleServiceV1(options)

-// Enable automatic retries (with max retries 3, max interval 20 secs). myService.EnableRetries(3, 20 * time.Second)
+// Enable automatic retries (with max retries 5, max interval 20 seconds). myService.EnableRetries(5, 20 * time.Second)

 // Create the resource.
 result, detailedResponse, err := myService.CreateResource(createResourceOptionsModel)
 ```

-In this example, the `CreateResource()` operation will be backoff_maxretried up to 3 times
+In this example, the `CreateResource()` operation will be retried up to 5 times
 with a maximum retry interval of 20 seconds.

 If a "retryable" error response (e.g. 429, 503, etc.) contains
 the `Retry-After` header, the value of that response header will be used
 as the retry interval, subject to a maximum of 20 seconds.
 If no `Retry-After` header
 is found in the response, then an exponential backoff policy will be used such
-that successive retries would use wait times of 1, 2, and 4 seconds.
+that successive retries would use wait times of 1, 2, and 4, 8 and 16 seconds.
 </details>
 <details><summary>Java</summary>
 To enable automatic retries programmatically in the Java SDK, use the service client's